sile-typesetter/casile/README.md

 The resulting image will be available on your system as `siletypesetter/casile:HEAD`.

 Once installed, the docker image run command can be substituted anywhere you would invoke CaSILE.
-For convenience you'll probably want to give yourself an alias:
+For convenience you’ll probably want to give yourself an alias:

 ```bash
 alias casile-docker='docker run -it --volume "$(pwd):/data" --user "$(id -u):$(id -g)" siletypesetter/casile:latest'